Exact Quantum Circuit Optimization is co-NQP-hard: Introduction

 In this work, we consider the optimization problem in the following general form:~the input is a circuit $C$ that comes from a fixed gate set $\gateset$.
-The task is to implement $C$ in some fixed gate set $\gatesetB$ in a way that minimizes either (i)~the number of all gates, or (ii)~the number of non-Clifford gates (e.g., the $\TGate$ gates), or (iii)~the number of gates that generate superposition (e.g., the $\HGate$ gates), or (iv)~the number of gates that generate entanglement (e.g., the $\CXGate$ gates).
-While case (i) deals with the standard objective of minimizing circuit size, cases (ii), (iii) and (iv) deal with the minimization of various resources that are needed for universal quantum computation~\cite{Aaronson04sim_of_stabilizer_circuits}.
-Towards this, we prove a strong lower bound for a conceptually simpler \emph{promise problem}, that unifies the hardness of the above optimization tasks.
-This promise problem is based on two semantic properties.
-We say that a circuit $C$ \emph{generates superposition} if $C$ maps a basis state to a superposition of two or more basis states.
-Similarly, we say that $C$ \emph{generates non-affine correlation} if the measured value of one qubit is correlated with those of the others in a non-affine (e.g., quadratic) manner.
-We consider the following promise problem.
+The task is to find a circuit $C'$ over some fixed gate set $\gatesetB$ s.t. $C$ and $C'$ behave equivalently on a desired subspace, where $C'$ minimizes either (i)~the number of all gates, or (ii)~the number of non-Clifford gates (e.g., the $\TGate$ gates), or (iii)~the number of gates that generate superposition (e.g., the $\HGate$ gates), or (iv)~the number of gates that generate entanglement (e.g., the $\CXGate$ gates).
+While case (i) deals with the standard objective of minimizing circuit size, cases (ii), (iii) and (iv) deal with the minimization of various resources that are needed for universal quantum computation~\cite{Aaronson04sim_of_stabilizer_circuits}, but are more general than the count/depth of specific gates as studied in~\cite{Wetering2023OptimisingQuantumCircuitsHard}.
+We show that, in all cases, the optimization problem is $\CO{\NQP}$-hard, and thus likely outside $\PH$.
+Towards this, we prove $\CO{\NQP}$-completeness for a conceptually simpler, promise problem, that unifies the hardness of the above optimization tasks.